eduardafntes/eduardafntes/README.md

 I'm a Student Developer ☕
 -----------------------------

-I'm a 19 years old developer and programming since I was 17.
+I'm a 19 years old developer and I've been programming since I was 17.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development, making applications that impact the life of thousands of users.

 I am also a student at Anhembi Morumbi | São Paulo.